semiprime/pygenda/docs/known_issues.md

 Medium
 ------
-* Support for multiple calendar sources is basic.
-To add: styling, set default calendar.
+* Should be able to set default calendar (for new entries, pasting).

 * Import functionality is work-in-progress (can't specify todo list, can't replace existing entries, needs better error messages when